Bilalbc/Rpi-Pico-Bare-metal-Test/README.md

 /build: folder used to hold all intermittent files during the creation of the .uf2 file

-Blinker_Systick.c: Main program that uses Cortex M0+ Systick module to generate timed interrupts and blink on board LED
+BM_Pico.c: Main program that uses Cortex M0+ Systick module to generate timed interrupts and blink on board LED

+BM_Pico.h Header file for c main program

 boot2.s: assembly file defining boot stage 2 process for RP2040